(Richmond, VA, USA)

 The other thing to consider, there is growing support these days and some good evidence to back it up, that it is very possible to have a successful career without getting a formal university degree.

-Probably one of the best things you could do right now is to make an appointment with a recognized career counselor.
+Consider making an appointment with a recognized career counselor.
 This could be a great investment for you at this stage in your life.

 The other thing I would suggest you do (and perhaps before you visit a career counselor) is to complete my inborn job skills exercise.
+This can provide some invaluable self knowledge for the cost of a takeaway lunch.

 I hope this is of some help.